-- Applicants should be aware that a student must be able to enter and/or remain in all clinical agencies to progress within the program.
+Applicants should be aware that a student must be able to enter and/or remain in all clinical agencies to progress within the program.
 If a clinical site denies a student placement in the facility, the student would be unable to complete the required clinical component of the course.
-The student will be withdrawn from all NUR courses and will not be allowed to progress in the program. - 2.
-Currently the nursing program uses an on-line vendor for background checks, sex offender registry checks and drug screening.
+The student will be withdrawn from all NUR courses and will not be allowed to progress in the program.

+- 2. Currently the nursing program uses an on-line vendor for background checks, sex offender registry checks and drug screening.
 Information on how to complete the process is included with the letter of acceptance to the program. - 3.
 The background check and drug screening must be completed by the specified date prior to the start of the semester in which the student enrolls.
 Failure to complete the process as specified will jeopardize enrollment in the nursing program. - 4.
+Nursing students will REPEAT a drug screen while enrolled in the program at a specified time directed by the Nursing Department Chair.
+Students are responsible for the cost.
+Failure to complete at the specified time will result in dismissal from the program. - 5.
 Any criminal conviction that occurs subsequently to the criminal background check must be communicated in writing to the Director of Counseling Services within 5 days after such conviction has been entered by the court, notwithstanding the pendency of any appeal.
 A new background check will be requested at this time at the expense of the student.